sedelmeyer/cc-pyscript/{{ cookiecutter.repo_name }}/README.rst

     * Below are placeholder sections for explaining important characteristics of this project's configuration.
     * This section should contain all details required for someone else to easily begin adding additional development and analyses to this project.

 Project repository directory structure, design, and usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The repository structure, packaging, and workflows for this project are largely based on the conventions used in the ``cc-pyscript`` Cookiecutter template `available here <https://github.com/sedelmeyer/cc-pyscript>`_.
+Please read the documentation for that project for a complete overview of the tools and conventions used in the {{ cookiecutter.repo_name }} project.

 Python package configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This package is configured via the ``setup.py`` and ``setup.cfg`` files found in this repository.
 The source code for this package is located in the ``src/{{ cookiecutter.package_name }}/`` directory.
 For general information on the benefits to this approach for packaging a Python library, please `see this article <https://blog.ionelmc.ro/2014/05/25/python-packaging/>`_.

 Testing
 ^^^^^^^

 This project is configured for automated testing using ``tox``{% if cookiecutter.gh_actions == 'yes' %} and continuous integration services via GitHub Actions{% endif %}.
 Additionally, the ``pytest`` test-runner is used for running the associated test suite located in the ``tests/`` directory.

+* If you are new to ``pytest``, please see `the official pytest documentation <https://docs.pytest.org/en/stable/index.html>`_.
 * If you are new to ``tox``, please see `the official Tox documentation <https://tox.readthedocs.io/en/latest/>`_.
 {% if cookiecutter.gh_actions == 'yes' %}
 * If you are new to GitHub Actions, additional information `can be found here <https://github.com/features/actions>`_.
 {%- endif %}
-* If you are new to ``pytest``, please see `the official pytest documentation <https://docs.pytest.org/en/stable/index.html>`_.

 Project versioning
 ^^^^^^^^^^^^^^^^^^